 Making sure that your JV models comply with the SBA regulations are essential.
 Learning how to navigate joint venture advantages and disadvantages can be a tremendous incentive to maximize company revenues.

 Heavy SBA scrutiny: In federal contracting, companies that fall under SBA small business programs are subject to great scrutiny and regulations.
 Exposure usually surfaces when there is a small business size protest.
 However, when formed correctly, contractors can experience great success and can even increase business revenues.
-Companies deciding to engage in a joint venture agreement should consider the advantages and disadvantages before moving forward.
+Companies deciding to engage in a joint venture agreement should consider the pros and cons of joint ventures before moving forward.

 New SBA joint venture regulations can be tricky: When deciding to enter a JV relationship, always take a hard look at the new rules.
 Businesses should determine how the new rules will impact current and future joint venture relationships.

-- Although statutorily allowed, considering the details and legal twists to the rules can play an important part on your business development strategies and how you go about getting government contracts.
+- Although statutorily allowed, considering the details and legal twists to the rules can play an important part in your business development strategies and how you go about getting government contracts.

 Joint Venture affiliation still possible: Although the new SBA joint venture regulations reduce the chances of the SBA finding affiliation in a joint venture structure, failure to follow the expressed statutory requirements can still lead to a finding of affiliation.
 For example, a mere diversion from the regulations can lead to affiliation.
 Also, if there is a violation of the limitation on subcontracting rules, the JV can end up losing the contract.